 One of the most frustrating aspects of my chronic illness, and subsequent cognitive dysfunction, is its impact on my ability to learn.
-Over the years I've decided perhaps it's not the ways that I learn that need changing, but my fundemental comprehension of what it means to learn, to understand.
+Over the years I've decided perhaps it's not the ways that I learn that need changing, but my fundamental comprehension of what it means to learn, to understand.
 What does it look like?

 I've had M.E for a decade, and over that time I've learned a lot from other people's lived experiences.
 I've learned a lot about the barriers others are up against, my own privileges, the way the world works - and the ways it absolutely does not.